itaqiz/itaqiz/README.md

 # Hello, I'm Muhammad Taqui 👋

-🎓 Pursuing Bachelor's in Artificial Intelligence
+🎓 Bachelor's in Artificial Intelligence
 💻 Passionate about AI, Machine Learning, and Open Source
 🌱 Continuously learning and building projects to expand my skills